Nykster/MobiquityQACodeChallenge/README.md

 The following tests were covered:
 1. Search for user with username "Delphine": This scenario covered searching for the user using different parameters (e.g. id, name, company name); also included are negative tests cases for non-existent data (empty list returned).
 2. Search for posts: This test case covers retrieving posts a user has made using values such as userId, title posts and id.
 Including is negative testing for non-existent userId, title and id.
-3. Comments search: TThis test case tests the retrieval of comments by a user and validation that an email address exists and is in the proper format.
+3. Comments search: This test case tests the retrieval of comments by a user and validation that an email address exists and is in the proper format.
 Also included are cases with incorrectly formatted/non-existent emails (which fail, testing that system works).

 ## How to execute